minsun-ss/learning/README.md

 # Self-learning

-Just a set of modules worked through on self learning.
+A set of modules worked through on self learning.
+More for personal accountability than anything else.

 # Finished